hicksjduk/countdown-go/README.md

 ### Generators

-The solution makes extensive use of a "generator" pattern, to generate and process potentially very large sets of data in an efficient way.
+The solver makes extensive use of a "generator" pattern, to generate and process potentially very large sets of data in an efficient way.
 The term "generator" is derived from Python, where most iterations are done using generators and there is explicit language support for creating them.